Academic customer

 Indirect partner

-In an indirect partnership, partners have the same Microsoft SKUs available through a direct partnership.
-The final pricing to the end customer is provided by the indirect partner with margins.
-In this model, Microsoft can only provide the estimated resale price to the end customer.
+In an Indirect partnership, partners have the same Microsoft SKUs available through a direct partnership.
+The final pricing to the end customer is provided by Indirect partner with margins.
+In this model, Microsoft can only provide the Estimated Resale Price to end customer.

 Legal entity